Zenika/kafka-training-lab/training/lab_03_create_a_kafka_consumer.md

 The method `poll()` returns `KafkaRecords`, a list of records.
 Order of these records is preserved in a single partition.

 One last thing.
-The `poll()` methods accepts an argument, a Duration, which is the time the method will block is no records are available.
+The `poll()` methods accepts an argument, a Duration, which is the time the method will block if no records are available.
 In order to avoid spamming the cluster in case no messages are available, set it to a low value like 200 ms.